eng470-s23/djwooley-demosite/data-management.md

-# about this file
-Based on the [UO library research guide on data management](https://researchguides.uoregon.edu/data-management) and UO's [Basic Accessibility Testing guidance](https://digitalaccessibility.uoregon.edu/assessment/basictesting).

 # expected data and formats
 *Data may originate from observations, experiments, or references; it may be derived from other sources, transformed, or the result of a simulation.
 Describe your data file formats.
 Whenever possible, [use non-proprietary formats](https://researchguides.uoregon.edu/data-management/fileformats) or convert your data to open, shareable formats when archiving data.
 Remember: data also includes your code and workflow documentation!*